This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Supplements and Dosage

-- Fish oil capsules provide both docosahexaenoic acid and eicosapentaenoic acid (EPA).
+- Fish oil capsules (as well as cod liver oil and krill oil) provide both docosahexaenoic acid and eicosapentaenoic acid (EPA).
 When considering a fish oil supplement, the first thing to look at is the amount of total omega-3 contained per serving.
 It is important to consider the percentage of EPA and DHA in the supplement.
 The greater the percentage of EPA and DHA, the greater the benefits the supplement will have.
 The concentration per serving is superior in higher-quality supplements compared to those that are lower quality.
-(18)

 When it comes to supplements, the dosage of omega-3s that you should take each day depends on your age and current health.

-- The recommended guidelines for taking a combined DHA and EPA supplement per day in healthy adults is 250 milligrams/day.
-(21) The beneficial upper limit intake per day is approximately 500 milligrams.
-(22) Even though DHA supplements are considered to be safe, taking more than two grams/2,000 milligrams a day is not recommended and does provide added benefits.
-(23)
+- The general recommended guidelines for taking a combined DHA and EPA supplement per day in healthy adults is 250 milligrams/day.
+The beneficial upper limit intake per day is approximately 500 milligrams.

 - Even though there are several different omega-3s, the vast majority of scientific research has focused on three: alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 ALA is the type of omega-3 found in flaxseeds and walnuts; it cannot be converted easily to DHA and therefore has less beneficial effects.